January 27, 2022, at 1-3 pm EST

-Flood risk (from rainfall, rivers and coastal inundation) is growing, driven by the combined impacts of expanding settlement boundaries and climate change.
+Flood risk (from rainfall, rivers, and coastal inundation) is growing, driven by the combined impacts of expanding settlement boundaries and climate change.
 These are exacerbated in some cases by unwise land zoning and lax code enforcement.
-The trend is stressing existing approaches to managing and flood risk in many ways:
+The trend is stressing existing approaches to managing flood risk in many ways:

 - There is generally no shortage of data on flooding hazards, but it is dispersed and in need of integration.

 - There is less data on vulnerability and materiality: we need to inventory buildings at risk to get a better view of exposures and vulnerabilities in any given area, and thus the cost-benefit of mitigation for specific properties.

 - Flood insurance is underwritten by the government through the NFIP program and may thus occasion moral hazard.
 NFIP payouts are capped at $250k for domestic properties; the program covers only a small proportion (less than 15% for single-family homes) of estimated flood losses of $7bn annually, and it is in any case underfunded.

 - Private insurance currently does little to address this gap, because the market is little-penetrated by insurers.
 There is a so far unfilled role for parametric insurance to mitigate flood losses.